-- (1) For confined spaces, prominent caution labels on the fire extinguisher, warning signs at entry points, provision for remote application, extra-long-range fire extinguisher nozzles, special ventilation, provision of breathing apparatus and other personal protective equipment, and adequate training of personnel are among the measures that should be considered. - (2) Although halogenated agent-type fire extinguishers contain agents whose vapor has a low toxicity, their decomposition products can be hazardous.
-When using these fire extinguishers in unventilated places, such as small rooms, closets, motor vehicles, or other confined spaces, operators and others should avoid breathing the gases produced by thermal decomposition of the agent. - (3) Carbon dioxide fire extinguishers contain an extinguishing agent that will not support life when used in sufficient concentration to extinguish a fire.
+- Carbon dioxide fire extinguishers contain an extinguishing agent that will not support life when used in sufficient concentration to extinguish a fire.
 The use of this type of fire extinguisher in an unventilated space can dilute the oxygen supply.
-Prolonged occupancy of such spaces can result in loss of consciousness due to oxygen deficiency. - (4) Fire extinguishers not rated for Class C hazards (e.g., water, antifreeze, loaded stream, AFFF, FFFP, wetting agent, and foam) present a shock hazard if used on fires involving energized electrical equipment. - (5) When used in a small unventilated area, dry chemical fire extinguishers can reduce visibility for a period of up to several minutes.
-Dry chemical discharged in an area can also clog filters in air-cleaning systems. - (6) A dry chemical fire extinguisher containing ammonium compounds should not be used on oxidizers that contain chlorine.
-The reaction between the oxidizer and the ammonium salts can produce the explosive compound nitrogen trichloride (NCl3). - (7) Halogenated extinguishers should not be used on fires involving oxidizers, since they can react with the oxidizer. - (8) Most fires produce toxic decomposition products of combustion, and some materials, upon burning, can produce highly toxic gases.
+Prolonged occupancy of such spaces can result in loss of consciousness due to oxygen deficiency. - Fire extinguishers not rated for Class C hazards (e.g., water, antifreeze, loaded stream, AFFF, FFFP, wetting agent, and foam) present a shock hazard if used on fires involving energized electrical equipment. - When used in a small unventilated area, dry chemical fire extinguishers can reduce visibility for a period of up to several minutes.
+Dry chemical discharged in an area can also clog filters in air-cleaning systems. - A dry chemical fire extinguisher containing ammonium compounds should not be used on oxidizers that contain chlorine.
+The reaction between the oxidizer and the ammonium salts can produce the explosive compound nitrogen trichloride (NCl3). - Halogenated extinguishers should not be used on fires involving oxidizers, since they can react with the oxidizer. - Most fires produce toxic decomposition products of combustion, and some materials, upon burning, can produce highly toxic gases.
 Fires can also consume available oxygen or produce dangerously high exposure to convected or radiated heat.
 All of these can affect the degree to which a fire can be safely approached with fire extinguishers.